Dubsado/Proprietary-Monitoring-Service/README.md

 # Proprietary-Monitoring-Service?

-To run in the background `pm2 start --interpreter ~/.bun/bin/bun index.ts`
+To run in PM2 `pm2 start --interpreter ~/.bun/bin/bun index.ts`

+To keep in the background: `https://pm2.keymetrics.io/docs/usage/startup/`

-To run ngrok in the background: `ngrok http --domain=curiously-bold-malamute.ngrok-free.app 8000 > /dev/null &`
+To run ngrok in the background: `ngrok service install -c ./ngrok.yml`

 Depends on this webhook: https://dashboard.stripe.com/webhooks/we_1PgvRjGLbbkCLN1Q1tSinVTv